-Am I eligible for free school meals?
+Is my child eligible for free school meals?

 - Income Support

-- income-based Jobseeker's Allowance
+- Income-based Jobseekers Allowance

-- support from the National Asylum Support Service under part VI of the Immigrations and Asylum Act 1999
+- Support under Part VI of the Immigration and Asylum Act 1999

-- the Guaranteed element of State Pension Credit
+- The guaranteed element of State Pension Credit

 If you are a young person who receives income support or income based jobseeker's allowance in your own right, you are also entitled to receive free school meals.

-How do I apply?
+How do I apply for free school meals?

-You should apply to the local authority where your children go to school.
+- You should apply to the local authority where your children go to school.

-If you have a child starting school for the first time and you already receive free school meals for other children, you will need to complete a new application for the additional child.
+- If you have a child starting school for the first time and you already receive free school meals for other children, you will need to complete a new application for the additional child.

 What happens next?

+Applications are processed within 5 to 10 working days, or sooner in quieter periods.
 We will write to tell you the outcome of your application and what date your child's free school meals will start.
 We will also let the school know.

 You must let us know immediately about any change of circumstance by contacting us at the email or postal address below.
-If your entitlement ends, it will end on the same date your benefit stops.
-If this means that your child has already been receiving free meals when they were no longer eligible, because you did not tell us about the change to your circumstances, you may be required to pay back any monies owed to their school.
+If your benefits stop, your child's free school meal entitlement will end on the same date.
+If this means that your child has been receiving free meals when they were no longer eligible, you may be required to pay the school back.

-- We check all free school meals applicants on a regular basis to make sure they are still eligible for free school meals.
-If you have received a letter stating that you are no longer eligible, this is likely to be because your circumstances and/or qualifying benefits have changed.
-If you think you are still eligible, you will need to reapply.
-Please contact us.
+We also check all free school meals recipients on a regular basis to make sure they are still eligible.
+If you receive a letter stating that we believe you are no longer eligible, this is likely to be because your circumstances and/or qualifying benefits have changed.
+Your child's entitlement to free school meals will stop on the date mentioned in the letter and you will have to start to pay for meals at their school.
+If you think your child is still eligible following an audit, you will need to reapply.

 What if I don't have any of these forms of proof?